Jun P. Espina 16 min read

 I also believe that God’s grace is resistible.
-Hyper-Calvinists taught the reverse: that it is irresistible!
+Hyper-Calvinists taught the reverse: that it was irresistible!
 Its core verse is Ephesians 2:1, which says that man is spiritually dead and is therefore totally depraved and unable to exercise his own free will to believe in the Savior, Jesus Christ.
-He is ruined by the effects of sin after his fall, and only God’s sovereign grace which is irresistible can make him believe.
+After his fall, the effects of sin ruined him, and only God’s irresistible sovereign grace can make him believe.

-Can you agree with the hyper-Calvinists who teach that God created billions of people just He could happily cast them all into hell forever, for the simple reason that they are not the chosen ones?
+Can you agree with the hyper-Calvinists who teach that God created billions of people just so He could happily cast them all into hell forever, because they are not the chosen ones?

 It is pure sovereign grace which alone determines the exercise of divine mercy….
 ‘I will have mercy on whom I will have mercy.’
 It is not the wretchedness of the creature which causes Him to show mercy, for God is not influenced by things outside of Himself as we are.
 If God were influenced by the abject misery of leprous sinners, He would cleanse and save all of them.
 But He does not.
 Why?
 Simply because it is not His pleasure and purpose so to do.